 5. You don’t need to have prior experience

 Blogging is one such profession that has nothing to do with prior experience.
 Even a graduate or high school kid can start a blog.
-You have everything you require to create and build a successful blog from scratch if you have Google.
+If you have Google, you have everything you require to create and build a successful blog from scratch.

-You don’t need coding knowledge or money to get a freelancer to build a new blog for you or manage it further.
+You don’t need coding knowledge or money to get a freelancer to build a new blog or manage it further.